Natural needs, variety could fuel the sun care category

-Health consciousness no longer is simply confined to what consumers eat and drink.
+Natural Now Health consciousness no longer is simply confined to what consumers eat and drink.
 Increasingly, it is changing how consumers look at every category.

 Nova Covington, CEO of Goddess Garden, started her brand when her daughter’s allergies prevented her from using most consumer products.
 Now, she said, what used to be niche is becoming more commonplace — driven by how shoppers think about their health.